 On completion of the course, graduates will have an impressive personal portfolio comprising short films, documentaries, client-based productions and web-series drama.
 Production work is taught and mentored by industry professionals.

-This high level of industry engagement together with quality productions produced by students, ensure our WA Screen Academy continues to attract major sponsorship partners including Nine Network Australia, The Vizard Foundation and the City of Perth.
-In addition, students benefit from a special training collaboration with the ABC.
+This high level of industry engagement together with quality productions produced by students, ensure our WA Screen Academy continues to attract major sponsorship partners including Nine Network Australia and the Constable Care Foundation.

 Centrally located at Edith Cowan University’s Mount Lawley campus, we offer up-to-date editing and audio suites, television studios and digital film equipment.
 Our Production Office space is equipped with the latest Mac computers, viewing facilities, telephones, meeting rooms and staff support.
-We have also just taken delivery of two ARRI ALEXA cameras; which is the preferred camera of leading cinematographers in the film and television industry.
+The WA Screen Academy has partnerships with world class motion picture camera company ARRI Australia and motion picture production technical company Panther GmbH.
+Together they enable the Academy to provide industry standard craft skills to its students.
 If you would like to know more, visit our facilities web page.

 The Academy films are showcased annually at a gala screening with additional promotion and exposure at local and international festivals, theatrical seasons, free-to-air broadcasts and web-based platforms.

 This elite training program runs over a period of 40 weeks from mid-February to late-November.
 Admission is by portfolio or showreel and interview.

 For information about fees and charges, please contact the the Student Fees Office.